Harveybegood/milesToGo/Posts/TheGreatGatsby/excerpt.md

 - holding it __at arm's length__ and __by the extreme tip of the corners__ to indicate that I had no designs upon it.

 - __That__ anyone should care in this heat whose flushed lips he kissed, whose head made damp the pyjama pocket over his heart!

+- "Madame __expects__ you in the salon!" he cried, needlessly indicating the direction.
+In this heat every extra gesture was an affront to __the common store of life__.

+- Daisy and Jordan lay upon an enormous couch, like silver idols __weighing down__ their own white dresses against the __singing breeze__ of the fans.

+- "No, he's not," I assured her.
+"It's a __bona-fide__ deal.
+I happen to know about it."